Online vs In-Person California Guard Card Training: Which Is Best?

 32 Hours Security Course

-Once you have your guard card and have completed your initial 8-hour training, BSIS requires you to complete an additional 32 hours of approved training within your first six months of employment.
+Once you have your guard card and have completed your initial 8-Hour Powers to Arrest and Appropriate Use of Force Training, BSIS requires you to complete an additional 32 hours of approved training within your first six months of employment.
 This continuation package satisfies that requirement and because you are already a licensed officer at this stage, it can be completed 100% online.

 8 Hours Security course